RubykoAlex/T-spline-android-viewer/README.md

 Overview:

 This application is built on the T-SPLINE kernel (written in C++).
-The kernel reads a t-mesh file (*.tsm), converts it into the T-spline model and generates its trimesh representation on an android device.
+The kernel reads a T-Splines mesh file (*.tsm), converts it into the T-spline model and generates its trimesh representation on an android device.
 Using OpenGL API the trimesh data can be further displayed on the device screen.

 Used sources: